 These types of products induce a continuous mild drying and peeling of the skin.
 This gentle treatment is a very acceptable option to start with and may provide fast and effective results for swollen and infected lesions.

 Learn how you take care of your skin at home

 Acne cannot be scrubbed away but it can be controlled by regular skin cleansing.
 Acne is caused by excess oil and an imbalance of normal skin bacteria.
-Proper skin cleansing includes washing your acne prone area twice a day with Dr. Shafa’s recommended cleanser and warm water followed by application of a toner- in addition to any other prescribed treatments.
+Proper skin cleansing includes washing your acne-prone area twice a day with Dr. Shafa’s recommended cleanser and warm water followed by the application of a toner- in addition to any other prescribed treatments.

 Mechanical trauma can make acne worse by increasing skin inflammation and introducing bacteria into the skin.
 This can lead to permanent skin damage.
 Therefore, avoid picking at lesions.
 When comedone removal is needed, it should only be performed by an expert under sterile conditions.

-Dr. Shafa recognizes that anxiety increases the worsening of active acne, skin discoloration and, acne scars simply because patients with anxiety are more prone to pick at their face.
+Dr. Shafa recognizes that increased anxiety worsens active acne, skin discoloration, and acne scars because patients with anxiety are more prone to pick at their faces.